Oh yeah, well you hear this too, the truth about public teacher salaries.

 Everybody told them they went to school, they got a degree, and these evil businesses won't hire them.

-These dirty rotten CEOs are stealing all the money and they're giving it to themselves in bonuses and salary, but they won't give it to the college graduates who rightfully deserve it, who've worked hard and have applied themselves, they got great degrees like classical pss studies.
+These dirty, rotten CEOs are stealing all the money and they're giving it to themselves in bonuses and salary, but they won't give it to the college graduates who rightfully deserve it, who've worked hard and have applied themselves.

 I would love to steal this technique.

-I for all of you young skulls full of mush out there, and I realize that many of your parents are quite angry with me over the past ten days because it is thought that I have been trying to encourage you to punt college and forget it, you don't need it.
+For all of you young skulls full of mush out there, and I realize that many of your parents are quite angry with me over the past 10 days because it is thought that I have been trying to encourage you to punt college and forget it.

 It's not what I said.